The Integrated Sachs Wolfe effect: unWISE and Planck constraints on Dynamical Dark Energy: Introduction

 Since the first detection of the ISW cross-correlation by Ref.~\cite{BoughnCrittenden04}, there have been many ISW detections with a variety of galaxy samples and CMB data from WMAP \citep{Scranton03,Fosalba03,Nolta04,Corasaniti05,Padmanabhan05, Vielva06,Giannantonio06,Cabre07,Rassat07,McEwen07, Ho08, Giannantonio12,Goto12,Hernandez14,Ferraro15,MouraSantos16,Shajib16} and Planck \citep{Planck2013_ISW,Planck2015_ISW,Stolzner18,Ansarinejad20,Hang20}.
 The highest significance detections range from 4--5$\sigma$ \citep{Giannantonio08,Planck2015_ISW,Stolzner18}.
 These measurements have been used to constrain cosmological parameters and dark energy, including the curvature of the universe and the dark energy equation of state \citep{Nolta04,Pietrobon06,McEwen07,Vielva06,Giannantonio08,Ho08,Xia09,Zhao10,LiXia10}.

 The unWISE catalog \citep{Schlafly19} is ideal for an ISW cross-correlation measurement.
-It contains $\sim 500$ million galaxies across the entire sky out to $z \sim 2$, covering the entire dark-enegy dominated epoch.
-The sky and redshift coverage are ideal for overlap with the ISW kernel.
-Additionally, we split the sample into three redshift bins using the unWISE galaxies' infrared colors, allowing us to probe the ISW tomographically.
+It contains $\sim 500$ million galaxies across the full sky out to $z \sim 2$, covering the entire dark-energy dominated epoch.
+We split the sample into three redshift bins using the unWISE galaxies' infrared colors, allowing us to probe the ISW tomographically.

+We point out that the area and redshift coverage of this work is significantly increased over previous analyses, which are either close to full-sky but at lower redshift (i.e.\ 2MASS \cite{Rassat07}, WISE-Galaxy \cite{Ferraro15,Shajib16,Planck2015_ISW}) or with broad redshift kernels (WISE-AGN \cite{Ferraro15, Shajib16, Planck2015_ISW}, NVSS \cite{Giannantonio08}).
+The sky and redshift coverage of the lower redshift bins are ideal for overlap with the ISW kernel.
+The highest redshift bin adds little signal in the standard $\Lambda$CDM model because it is mostly in the matter-dominated era.
+However, even in absence of a strong detection, it will provide very important information about possible deviations of dark energy from a cosmological constant during the transition between matter and dark energy domination, typical of the models that we consider in this work.

 Type Ia supernovae and baryon acoustic oscillations (BAO) generally constrain dark energy at $z < 1$, leaving the dark energy equation of state at higher redshift relatively unconstrained.
 Tomography over the range $0 \lesssim z \lesssim 2$ is particularly interesting in light of the reported ISW ``anomalies'' obtained when stacking on supersclusters and supervoids, where an anomalous signal is found \citep{Grannett08,Kovacs19, Kovacs21}, and the size (as well as the sign) of this discrepancy evolves quite rapidly over this redshift range.
 For example, there have been hints of a negative ISW signal at $z \sim 1.5$ \cite{Kovacs21}, which should leave an imprint in our measurement out to $z = 2$.